CJVisser/Zabbix-Dashboard-Gauge/README.md

 2. ```cd Zabbix-Dashboard-Gauge ; ./gauge-installer```
 3. Browser-refresh your dashboard pages

+## Why Isn't This a Frontend Module?
+Good question.
+It doesn't appear possible to develop a frontend module to add a dashboard widget.
+This would be my preferred method, it would sure make releases easier!
+As long as the Zabbix dashboard remains a walled garden a patch is the only option.
+If I'm mistaken about this please open an issue.

 ## Working with Patches
 1. _Keep your .patch files_
 2. _You must always reverse the patch before upgrading zabbix-web_